 This individual right to terminate and accelerate traditionally applied in respect of all events of default; however, of late it has been limited to major events of default, such as payment default, breach of financial covenants and insolvency-related events (although the acceleration of the loan based solely on insolvency is restricted by the Spanish Insolvency Law).
 In addition, specific Spanish lenders have recently come to consider that including this individual termination right in the loan may backfire, especially in syndicates with a significant number of lenders and of varying natures.
 Thus, the same lenders that traditionally defended that right are now pushing to remove it in pursuit of the corresponding LMA standard and they are winning the battle.

 In the Spanish market, hedging liabilities are usually pari passu to all senior liabilities and therefore treated as senior liabilities for all purposes.
 It is nevertheless common to find that hedging termination rights are limited to major events of default (non-payment, insolvency, etc) or to prior acceleration of the senior facility.

-Hedging facilities are usually documented under separate master agreements, attaching schedules that include specific provisions to ensure that the master agreement coincides with the main terms (eg, representations and warranties, covenants, events of default) of the other finance documents.
-Two types of master agreements are used in Spain: the International Swaps and Derivatives Association (ISDA) master agreement and the Spanish law-governed Contrato Marco de Operaciones Financieras, or CMOF, which was updated in 2013 by the Spanish Private Banks Association – Asociación Española de Banca Privada (AEB) – as the local master agreement preferred by local banks.
+Hedging facilities are usually documented under separate master agreements, attaching schedules that include specific provisions to ensure that the master agreement coincides with the main terms of the financing agreement (eg, representations and warranties, covenants, events of default).
+Two types of master agreements are used in Spain: the International Swaps and Derivatives Association (ISDA) master agreement and the Spanish law-governed Contrato Marco de Operaciones Financieras, or CMOF, which was updated in 2020 by the Spanish Private Banks Association as the local master agreement preferred by local banks.

 The following security interests can be created under Spanish law.

-Pledges are created over moveable assets and possession of the collateral must be transferred to the pledgee.
+Pledges are created over movable assets and possession of the collateral must be transferred to the pledgee.
 Standard pledges include:

 Real Estate Mortgages

-Floating mortgages are not advisable for facility agreements where the syndicate of secured lenders may be comprised, at any time, of non-banking institutions since they will not be entitled by law to benefit from the floating mortgage.
+Floating mortgages are not advisable for facility agreements where the syndicate of secured lenders may be comprised, at any time, of non-banking institutions since they will not be legally entitled to benefit from the floating mortgage.

 Chattel mortgages can only be created over business premises, cars, trains and other motor vehicles, planes, machinery and equipment, and intellectual and industrial property.
 There is a specific type of mortgage for ships (naval mortgage).